-Congenital afibrinogenemia is a rare, inherited blood disorder in which the blood does not clot normally.
-It occurs when there is a complete lack (deficiency) of a protein called fibrinogen, which is needed for the blood to clot.
+Congenital fibrinogen deficiency is a very rare, inherited blood disorder in which the blood does not clot normally.
+It affects a protein called fibrinogen.
+This protein is needed for the blood to clot.

 - Bleeding from the umbilical cord just after birth

-Excess bleeding is common with this condition.
+Excessive bleeding is common with this condition.
 These episodes may be severe, or even fatal.
-Bleeding in the brain is a leading cause of death in patients with this disorder.
+Bleeding in the brain is a leading cause of death in people with this disorder.

-Call your health care provider or seek emergency care if you have excessive bleeding.
+Call your provider or seek emergency care if you have excessive bleeding.